-Now that Spring is here (finally!) and the weather is getting a bit milder and definitely sunny, we have been thinking about our garden and when to start popping in new flowers that will last through the season and into the Summer time.
+Now that Spring is here (finally!) and the weather is getting a sunnier, we have been thinking about our garden and when to start popping in new flowers that will last through the season and into the Summer time.
 With us being in the UK we can never guarantee that the weather will last long enough for us to enjoy it so as soon as the sun comes out, anyone here will tell you that everyone gets out in their garden!

 Mia is definitely an outdoors child and Lottie is looking to be same which is lovely.
 Our garden may have an artificial lawn, but we love to add colour to it by using planters full to the brim of seasonal flowers to create a real garden feel.
 Last year, when working with Mud and Bloom, Mia got the chance to grow her own radish and lettuce which was a great experience for her.
 She really enjoyed it and has been asking to grow her own plants ever since!

-A few weeks ago, we were asked by Little Gestalten if we would like to look at 2 of their newest Spring releases, one of which is a children’s gardening book.
+We were asked by Little Gestalten if we would like to look at 2 of Spring books, one of which is a children’s gardening book.
 I knew Mia would be interested to see it and so we were kindly sent Easy Peasy Gardening for Kids by Kirsten Bradley and Six Little Birds by Olivia Cosneau and Bernard Duisit.

 Easy Peasy Gardening for Kids is a fab gardening book for children full of tips and activities you can do with the little ones to get them involved and interested in being outdoors.
 There is always a worry that children stay inside too much so this book aims to encourage children to get more hands on and get messy!